lucamilanesio/scala-test/README.md

     - should return 85p as cost for one apple and one orange
       + When scanning one apple and one orange
       + Then should return a total cost of 85p
-    - should return 2.05 GBP as cost for three apples and one orange
+    - should return 1.45 GBP as cost for three apples and one orange
       + When scanning three apples and one orange
-      + Then should return a total cost of 2.05 GBP
+      + Then should return a total cost of 1.45 GBP
+    - should get the second apple free of charge
+      + When scanning two apples
+      + Then should cost only 60p as the second is free
+    - should get one free if you buy three oranges
+      + When scanning three oranges
+      + Then should cost only 50p as the third orange was free
+    - should get one apple and one orange free
+      + When scanning three apples and four oranges
+      + Then should cost only 1 GBP and 95p as one apple and one orange are free Run completed in 329 milliseconds.
+    Total number of tests run: 10
+    Suites: completed 1, aborted 0
+    Tests: succeeded 10, failed 0, canceled 0, ignored 0, pending 0
+    All tests passed.